Abusive Head Trauma (Shaken Baby Syndrome)

 What Is Abusive Head Trauma?

-Abusive head trauma is a brain injury from physical child abuse.
+Abusive head trauma is a head or neck injury from physical child abuse.
 It happens when someone shakes a baby or hits the baby against something hard.
-Most cases happen when a parent or caregiver is angry, tired or upset because the baby won't stop crying or the baby or toddler isn't able to do something they expect like toilet train.
+Most cases happen when a parent or caregiver is angry, tired, or upset because a baby won't stop crying or the child can't do something they expect, like toilet train.

 These injuries can cause permanent brain damage or death.
 People should never shake a baby for any reason.

 Which Children Are at Risk for Abusive Head Trauma?

 Most cases of abusive head trauma (also called shaken baby syndrome) happen to babies and toddlers younger than 2 years old.
 Rarely, it can happen in children up to 5 years old.
 It can happen to boys or girls in any family.